Mhammad2022Ibrahim/CodeAlpha_TITANIC_SURVIVAL_PREDICTION/README.md

 This repository contains a Jupyter notebook that explores the Titanic dataset and uses machine learning to predict passenger survival.

 ## Dataset
-The dataset used in this project is stored in titanic.csv, which includes the following features:
+The dataset used in this project is stored in `titanic.csv`, which includes the following features:

 - `survival`: Survival (0 = No; 1 = Yes)
 - `class`: Passenger Class (1 = 1st; 2 = 2nd; 3 = 3rd)